-The committee is pleased to announce that Professor Alan J. Richardson is the 2019 recipient of the George Baxter Award for Outstanding Contributions to the CAAA.
+The committee is pleased to announce that Professor Linda Thorne is the 2021 recipient of the George Baxter Award for Outstanding Contributions to the CAAA.

-The Award Committee unanimously determined that Professor Alan Richardson more than meets the criteria of exemplary contributions to the CAAA over a sustained period of time to deserve the 2019 George Baxter Award.
+The Award Committee unanimously determined that Professor Linda Thorne more than meets the criteria of exemplary contributions to the CAAA over a sustained period of time to deserve the 2021 George Baxter Award.

 L.S.
 Rosen Outstanding Educator Award